Why Oral Cancer Screenings Are Important

 - Any numbness in your jaw or mouth

-An oral cancer screening is nothing to be afraid of; your dentist will do a thorough examination of your teeth, gums, lips and face area first.
+An oral cancer screening is nothing to be afraid of; your dentist will do a thorough examination of your teeth, gums, lips, and face area first.
 Then they will do an examination of the neck and jaw area, and your tongue.
 Should the dentist suspect cancer after the check-up, the area will be biopsied for further analysis.

-Smoking tobacco in any form has been found to increase one’s risk for oral cancer.
+Smoking tobacco in any form has been found to increase one's risk for oral cancer.
 The heavy use of alcohol is also found to increase your chances of oral cancer.
-Generally, any drug or substance abuse has been found to increase a person’s risk for oral cancer.
+Generally, any drug or substance abuse has been found to increase a person's risk for oral cancer.
 As well, age and unhealthy eating habits seems to be consistent with those that develop oral cancer.
 If you are over the age of 40, and lacking in consuming fruits and vegetables, and are a smoker, you will be at higher risk.
-Make it priority to see your Surrey dentist regularly for checkups, professional cleaning and oral screenings.
+Make it a priority to see your Surrey dentist regularly for checkups, professional cleaning, and oral screenings.